 Joint Educational Project (JEP)

-The Joint Educational Project places university students in field assignments in over 50 community sites (including neighborhood schools, non-profit organizations and governmental institutions) primarily near the University Park campus.
+The Joint Educational Project places university students in field assignments in over 40 community sites (including neighborhood schools, non-profit organizations and governmental institutions) primarily near the University Park campus.
 Students participate in projects that seek to discover or implement solutions to problems that have been identified by the community.
 In the process, students learn how to develop and apply knowledge, to work in diverse social settings, to become engaged in civic affairs, and to explore possible career paths and make professional contacts.
-“JEP” following a section number indicates that the professor will offer JEP as a course option or requirement.
+“JEP” following a section number indicates it is possible the professor will offer JEP as a course option.

 Pass/No Pass Option